OracleCloudTw/CloudNative_Mobile/Integrations/301-IntegrationsLab.md

 ![](images/301/07.navigation_pane.png)

-The navigation pane provides you with access to all the development features in the Oracle Integration Cloud Service.
+The navigation pane provides you with access to all the development features in the Oracle Integration Cloud.

 [Procced to Next - 302: Import and Define Connections for CRM Customer Activity Service and REST Service Exposure](302-IntegrationsLab.md)